falkTX/Carla/cmake/README.md

-# carla cmake build setup
+# Carla cmake build setup

 This directory contains a cmake build setup for a few Carla libraries and tools.
 It is not meant as a stock replacement for the regular Carla build, but simply as a way to more easily integrate Carla into other projects that already use cmake.